- 1 Top 5 Best 3D Cameras Compared

 Another stellar feature of this 3D camera is its battery life, especially when compared to other cameras on our list, some of which use non-rechargeable batteries.
 With a rated 150 hours of battery life on the SID 3D, you won’t have to worry about running out of juice in the middle of filming.
 Plus it carries a 3D camera price that’s favorable.
 Unfortunately, the Weeview does not have a wide angle of view compared to other cameras.
 Also, check out the best mirrorless camera to learn more about these devices.

 Award: Best Image Stabilization/Best 3D Camera for Travel

 WHY WE LIKE IT: The Insta360 EVO features a unique foldable design that allows you to take both stereoscopic and 360-degree pictures and video.
-It’s just a little bigger than the Weeview SID 3D camera on our list, making it the perfect traveling companion for all your adventures.
+It’s just a little bigger than the Weeview SID 3D camera on our list, making it the perfect traveling companion for all your adventures needing action shots.

 Like its direct competitor the Vuze XR, the Insta360 EVO is made for people who want the option to shoot in both 360-degrees and 3D.
 360 degree shooting can be done easily by handheld or using a selfie stick when creating spherical videos.
 It offers a unique design where the lenses can be unfolded for 3D shooting and folded back up for 360-degree shooting.
-360 cameras already add a whole new element to photography as opposed to a regular video camera or small Camcoder, as realtors can use the technology to create a virtual tour or floor plan with room dimensions.
+360 degree cameras already add a whole new element to photography as opposed to a regular video camera or small Camcoder, as realtors can use the technology to create a virtual tour or floor plan with room dimensions.
 Also, you can now edit 360 photos using the 3D photo app – Photoshop CC editor.
 Add 3D to the mix, and your photography will be at a whole new level.
 While the EVO does this well enough, it still doesn’t stack up to the Vuze XR, which we found much easier to operate overall.
 This is mainly due to the fact that the process of opening and closing the lenses with the EVO was more difficult than it should be because of the sub-par latching system.